The Young Ones (1961 film): Soundtrack

-Reception and legacy
+Reception

+Critical

+The Monthly Film Bulletin wrote: "Rare and robust shot at a British musical.
+The story is unremarkable, the numbers very uneven, from a brilliant fantasy opening called "Nothing's Impossible" and the optimism of "What D'You Know We've Got a Show", both written by Peter Myers and Ronald Cass, to one or two blatant imitations of Hollywood routines.
+But there is a tremendous impression of overall pace and drive, a minimum of linking dialogue, and a richly spirited performance by Robert Morley as the scoundrelly millionaire which serves to weld the whole thing together.
+The direction, by Sidney J. Furie, is undisciplined yet at least has ideas – several of which appear to be Furie's own."

+Box office

 The film was the second most popular movie at the British box office in 1961, following The Guns of Navarone, grossing over £750,000.
-(Films and Filming said it was the third most popular for Britain for the year ended 31 October 1962 after Navarone and Dr No.)
+According to Films and Filming it was the third most popular for Britain for the year ended 31 October 1962 after The Guns of Navarone and Dr No.

+Legacy

-The title of the film was also used for the British television series The Young Ones (1982-1984), which contained many references to Cliff Richard throughout its twelve-episode run.
+The title of the film was also used for the British television series The Young Ones (1982–1984), which contained many references to Cliff Richard throughout its twelve-episode run.

 Stage adaptation

 The film has been adapted into a stage musical by John Plews, which premiered at Upstairs at the Gatehouse in London in December 2007.
 The stage adaptation follows the film story closely, but includes several additional songs.
 In February 2013 it premiered in Scotland at Eastwood Park Theatre in Giffnock, performed by the EROS Musical Society.